Getting your resumé wording just right can feel like a real challenge. How do you write about what you did in your previous jobs, or your education?

-Bennett says the problem isn’t with the words themselves, but how they are used.
-“Candidates often include the words thinking they are enough to make them sound competent,” he says.
+The problem is not with the words themselves, but how they’re used, Bennett says.
+“People often include the words thinking they are enough to make them sound competent,” he says.
 “But employers want to see how you embody these traits.”

-Rather than simply using buzzwords, it’s important to demonstrate you have a particular quality.
+It’s important to choose words and phrases that actually show that you have a particular quality.
 “For example, what have you actually done at work that proves you are a team player?”
 Bennett asks.

 “Without supporting evidence to show that you have those characteristics, buzzwords are merely words which many other people also use and therefore have little value,” says Julian Williamson, director and founder of The Jobseeker Agency.

-If you want to show that you are a loyal employee, you could demonstrate it by stating how long you stayed at a particular organisation, or if you want to prove that you are client-focussed, you could give examples of how you went above and beyond what was expected by clients in a certain role.
+If you want to show that you’re a loyal employee, you could demonstrate it by stating how long you stayed at a particular organisation.
+Or, if you want to prove that you’re client-focussed, you could give examples of how you went above and beyond what was expected by clients in a certain role.

 - Developed (e.g. “I developed a new training manual”)